saitej-a/Infosys_text_summarizer/README.md

 ![range](<rangebar.png>)

 The user interface ensures that the summarization models are user-friendly and accessible to a broad audience.

 ## Deployment

 The final step involves deploying the application to the web.
 Deployment is crucial to make the summarization tool available to users beyond the development environment.
-We plan to host the application on a web server, ensuring that it is accessible from anywhere with an internet connection.
-This step includes setting up the server, configuring the environment, and ensuring the application runs smoothly under different conditions.
+We have successfully deployed the application on an AWS EC2 instance, making it accessible via the URL: [http://ec2-54-166-136-40.compute-1.amazonaws.com:8000/](http://ec2-54-166-136-40.compute-1.amazonaws.com:8000/).
+This step included setting up the server, configuring the environment, and ensuring the application runs smoothly under different conditions.

 ## Conclusion

 This project successfully explored and implemented both extractive and abstractive summarization models.
 Despite initial challenges with the `bert-base-uncased` model, transitioning to the `t5-small` model enabled us to build effective summarization systems.
 The development of a user-friendly interface further enhances the usability of these models, making text summarization accessible to a broader audience.
 The deployment phase will bring this tool into practical use, providing a valuable resource for users needing efficient text summarization.

 By completing this project, we have gained valuable insights into the complexities of text summarization and the practical aspects of model training and deployment.
 This experience will undoubtedly contribute to future endeavors in the field of natural language processing and machine learning.